shane-mason/FieldStation42/README.md

 ```
 In generalized terms, we use a scheme where the hours number is used as the key and the value points to a 'tag' or path of the form: `content/tag`

+### About station runtime directories
+This is where each stations schedule will be stored and read from.
+You will need to create these directories if they do not exist.

 ### About Station Catalogs
 Station catalogs are a binary representation of the video files stored in the stations content directories.
 When weekly schedules are being created, if a stations does not have a catalog.bin file, one will be created by recursively searching the stations configured `content_dir` for mp4 files.
 Each video file is inspected for length and other metadata and stored by indexed tags (directory names) in the station's configured `catalog_path`.